Jiachenn99/brats-pretraining_jiachenn/README.md

 ## Running the training process
 We perform our training process on the University's GPU cluster that uses the Slurm scheduler.
 However, we provide commands for both running on the scheduler, or running it locally, provided you have a CUDA-enabled GPU.

 Training is performed over 50 epochs and a model is saved after 50 epochs.
-The arguments that are able to be passed to the train command are divided into two sections as follows:
+The available arguments that are able to be passed to the train command can be displayed with `python main.py -h` which will bring up the following:

 ### Require value as arguments flags